150 South Fifth Street

 Ruth is a registered patent attorney licensed to practice before the United States Patent and Trademark Office.
 As a seasoned litigator and attorney admitted to practice before the USPTO, Ruth is able to serve as lead counsel in the new post-grant review (PGR) and inter-partes review (IPR) contested case proceedings before the newly instituted USPTO Patent Trial and Appeal Board.

-In 2012, she was selected by her peers for inclusion as a Super Lawyer®-Rising Star.
+In 2012 and 2013, she was selected by her peers for inclusion as a Super Lawyer®-Rising Star.
 She is Assistant Chair of Leonard, Street and Deinard’s Intellectual Property practice group, is a member of the firm’s Pro Bono Committee, and has received the firm’s award for Pro Bono Service to the Indigent.

 Before joining Leonard, Street and Deinard, Ruth was a law clerk for Justice Sam Hanson of the Minnesota Supreme Court and for Chief Magistrate Judge Arthur J. Boylan of the U.S. District Court for the District of Minnesota.